**Updated Oct. 2019**

 By: Allison Hottinger & Emily King

-This is our first year doing this, and so far we’ve enjoyed it very much!
+This is our second year doing this (2019), and we really loved doing this!
 The main idea behind this is to focus on the giving aspect of the season, while serving others.
 As you serve others throughout the season, you fill and prepare the wooden manger with a piece of straw.
 On Christmas Day, baby Jesus goes into the manger, filled with the straw that your family has filled by giving and serving one another and points us to the greatest gift we receive on Christmas, the savior of the world!
 You can still get the whole set and do it with your family this advent season, too!
 One thing Dakota and I talked about is that with this, it will be important to not have it become just another works-based tally to “be good to receive gifts”, but rather to thoughtfully think about ways we can serve one another that are relatable to Collins and Tommy right now and as they grow.
 Hottinger + King suggest as a family making a list of thoughtful ways that you could serve during the Christmas season, and I think that will be a great way to combat the urge to just “do it to fill the manger” mentality children can very easily make something like this to be!
 It’s been fun to see how engaged she is with it, and when I moved the manger + baby Jesus when we first received it, she immediately asked when she got downstairs from her nap where they were… I haven’t moved them since ;).

 By: Ann Voskamp